If you’re a Kiwi Educator moving to New South Wales, Australia, this guide is for you! Keep reading to learn how to register to teach…

 1. Log in to your account and update your details.

-1. Additional information, eg Working with Children Check (mandatory), visa and offer of employment (if applicable).
+b.
+Additional information, e.g. Working with Children Check (mandatory), visa and offer of employment (if applicable).

-1. Your qualifications (create a new entry for each qualification, and upload transcripts)
+c.
+Your qualifications (create a new entry for each qualification, and upload transcripts).